hyperspy/hyperspyUI/_sources/quickstart.txt

 your data.
 See the following sections for a more detailed explanation of what can be done, or simply start playing around!
-It normally takes quite a conscious effort to overwrite existing data ("save" action, pick existing file name, confirm "yes I want to overwrite" dialog), so you should be safe in playing around.
+It normally takes quite a conscious effort to overwrite existing data ("save" action, pick existing file name, confirm "yes I want to overwrite" dialog), so you should feel confident in playing around!